-Non-current deferred revenue in the Consolidated Balance Sheets as of December 31, 2024, relates to a revised distribution agreement with Medison entered into in November 2022.
+Non-current deferred revenue in the Consolidated Balance Sheet as of December 31, 2023, relates to a revised distribution agreement with Medison entered into in November 2022.
 Under the revised agreement, the Company received a non-refundable payment of \$5.0 million in exchange for granting Medison exclusive distribution rights in South America.
 The Company has determined that the deferred revenue relates to the Company's single, combined performance obligation to supply KIMMTRAK to Medison and to grant Medison the exclusive right to distribute KIMMTRAK in South America.
 The Company expects to recognize this revenue with the sale of products following regulatory approval in the territory.
-As of December 31, 2024, the Company estimates that revenue recognition of this non-current deferred revenue will commence after one year or later.
+The Company estimates that Product revenue recognition of this non-current deferred revenue will commence after one year or later.